leihuan-mp/leihuan-mp.github.io/_pages/about.md

 My research focuses on computational mathematics, particularly on developing numerical methods for learning partial differential equation (PDE) and stochastic differential equation (SDE) models arising from multi-scale problems.
 I am interested in designing structure-preserving algorithms that retain essential mathematical properties, such as conservation laws, variational structures, and physical constraints.
 A central aspect of my work is integrating scientific machine learning (SciML) with numerical analysis to construct accurate and physically interpretable PDE and SDE models of multi-scale systems directly from first-principle descriptions, where conventional approaches often show limitations.

-While my research is motivated by computational modeling of multi-scale problems, such as molecular, fluid, and kinetic systems, my primary goal is to develop mathematically rigorous and computationally efficient methods for learning and simulating complex dynamical systems.
-I seek motivated Ph.D. students with a strong background in numerical analysis, applied mathematics, or scientific computing who are interested in developing new numerical methods rather than applying existing techniques to domain-specific applications.

 <!--
 My research focuses on computational mathematics, particularly in scientific machine learning (SciML) and multi-scale modeling related to fluid physics, materials science, and biophysics.
 I develop numerical algorithms for constructing accurate and structure-preserving ML-based models of multi-scale systems directly from the first-principle-based descriptions.
 My research goal is to establish accurate modeling of multi-scale dynamical systems relevant to non-Newtonian hydrodynamics, non-equilibrium kinetic processes, and meso-scale stochastic reduced dynamics, which are central to various science and engineering applications.
 -->